Sleep Apnea Therapy

 Are you tired, stressed out, and moody because of interrupted sleep?
-Sleep apnea, a condition in which breathing stops for periods of 10 seconds or longer, can interrupt deep sleep that makes people feel rested.
+Sleep apnea, a condition in which breathing stops for periods of 10 seconds or longer, can interrupt deep sleep, which is vital to feel rested.
 Non-surgical dental appliances have proven more effective than surgery for many sleep apnea patients.

 What is Sleep Apnea?

-When a sleeping person stops breathing for 10 or more seconds, they have “apnea.”
-OSAS, or obstructive sleep apnea syndrome, is one type of sleep apnea.
+When a sleeping person stops breathing for 10 or more seconds, they have ‘apnea’.
+Obstructive Sleep Apnea Syndrome (OSAS), is one type of sleep apnea.
 Lack of adequate breath during sleep reduces airflow, causing the brain to tell the body to wake up and breathe.
 In some cases, sleep apnea patients only move into a lighter stage of sleep, while other times, patients wake completely.

 What’s the Problem?